choudharyvikash20/temp/README.md

 > ## Word2Vec Skip-gram :
 ```
-The skip-gram neural network model is actually surprisingly simple in its most basic form; I think it’s all of the
-little tweaks and enhancements that start to clutter the explanation.
+The main idea behind the Skip-Gram model is this: it takes every word in a large corpora (we will call it the focus
+word) and also takes one-by-one the words that surround it within a defined ‘window’ to then feed a neural network
+that after training will predict the probability for each word to actually appear in the window around the focus
+word.

 ```